 Finally, have dispatchers get involved in the safety message as well; provide dispatchers with safety reminders that they can share with drivers during the day.

-Because time is such a concern, Smith System has introduced a series of short refresher training modules, all of which are three to seven minutes long.
-The Arrive Alive Safety Series includes 12 E-Learning modules and each one reinforces the safe driving principles taught in The Smith5Keys®.
+Because time is such a concern, Smith System has introduced a series of short refresher training modules.
+The Arrive Alive Safety Series includes several eLearning modules, and each one reinforces the safe driving principles taught in The Smith5Keys®.

 Keep Your Drivers Safe This Holiday Season

-Providing your drivers with the tools they need to learn best driving practices and reinforcing your culture of safety on a daily basis can help ensure that they remain crash-free and return home safely.
+Providing your drivers with the tools they need to learn best driving practices and reinforcing your culture of safety daily can help ensure that they remain crash-free and return home safely.